port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-cost/opencost/aws.md

 ## Overview

 By default, OpenCost pulls on-demand asset prices from the public AWS pricing API.
-The AWS Pricing API is limited in it's resolution capabilities, not allowing per-resource costs analysis and other interesting data resolutions.
+The AWS Pricing API is limited in it's resolution capabilities, not allowing per-resource costs analysis and deep granularity.

 To allow for a more granular resolution of your AWS cost data, Opencost supports ingesting pricing data from [CUR reports](https://docs.aws.amazon.com/cur/latest/userguide/what-is-cur.html).

-In this guide, we will using the OpenCost price capabilities using AWS CUR, and Port's [Ocean OpenCost integration](/build-your-software-catalog/sync-data-to-catalog/cloud-cost/opencost/opencost.md), to ingest per-resourse cost entities in to our Port organization.
+In this guide, we will use the OpenCost price capabilities using AWS CUR, and Port's [Ocean OpenCost integration](/build-your-software-catalog/sync-data-to-catalog/cloud-cost/opencost/opencost.md), to ingest per-resource cost entities in to our Port organization.

 ## Prerequisites

 - Set up OpenCost with AWS CUR - You will need to set up OpenCost AWS Costs and Usage reports ingestion using [this guide](https://docs.kubecost.com/install-and-configure/install/cloud-integration/aws-cloud-integrations).
-This guide uses KubeCost documentation, but the steps are the same for setting up Opencost.
+This guide uses KubeCost documentation, but the steps are the same for setting up OpenCost.

 - Install Port's [OpenCost integration](/build-your-software-catalog/sync-data-to-catalog/cloud-cost/opencost/opencost.md#installation).